 FireEye’s dividend yield

-Cisco Systems’s forward annual dividend yield was ~3.4% on October 27, 2016.
-This was higher than Symantec’s forward annual dividend yield of ~1.2%.
+Cisco Systems’s forward annual dividend yield was ~3.5% on November 29, 2016, which was higher than Symantec’s forward annual dividend yield of ~1.2%.
 Most of the companies in the cybersecurity space are relatively new, which is why most of them don’t pay dividends.
 These companies include Palo Alto Networks, FireEye, and Fortinet.

-Investors who want to gain exposure to Cisco could consider investing in the PowerShares QQQ ETF (QQQ).
+Investors who want to gain diversified exposure to Cisco could consider the PowerShares QQQ ETF (QQQ).
 QQQ invests ~2.7% of its holdings in Cisco and has an ~28.4% exposure to application software.

 In the final part of our series, we’ll see what analysts recommend for FireEye.